knuckleswtf/scribe/docs/documenting-endpoint-responses.md

 ![](images/endpoint-responses-2.png)

-You can also indicate a binary response by using `<<binary>>` as the value of the response, followed by a description.
+To indicate a binary response, use `<<binary>>` as the value of the response, followed by a description.

 ```php
 /**